Polystyrene: Structure and production

 Polystyrene is flammable, and releases large amounts of black smoke upon burning.

 Expanded polystyrene is lightweight.
-This is a man in Guiyang, China carrying a lot of expanded polystyrene packaging.
+This is a man in Guiyang, China, carrying a lot of expanded polystyrene packaging.

 In chemical terms, polystyrene is a long chain hydrocarbon wherein alternating carbon centers are attached to phenyl groups (a derivative of benzene).
 Polystyrene's chemical formula is (C_{8}H_{8})n; it contains the chemical elements carbon and hydrogen.

 The material's properties are determined by short-range van der Waals attractions between polymer chains.
 Since the molecules consist of thousands of atoms, the cumulative attractive force between the molecules is large.
 When heated (or deformed at a rapid rate, due to a combination of viscoelastic and thermal insulation properties), the chains can take on a higher degree of confirmation and slide past each other.
 This intermolecular weakness (versus the high intramolecular strength due to the hydrocarbon backbone) confers flexibility and elasticity.
 The ability of the system to be readily deformed above its glass transition temperature allows polystyrene (and thermoplastic polymers in general) to be readily softened and molded upon heating.
 Extruded polystyrene is about as strong as an unalloyed aluminium but much more flexible and much less dense (1.05 g/cm^{3} for polystyrene vs. 2.70 g/cm^{3} for aluminium).

 Production

 Polystyrene is an addition polymer that results when styrene monomers polymerize (interconnect).
-In the polymerization, the carbon-carbon π bond of the vinyl group is broken and a new carbon-carbon σ bond is formed, attaching to the carbon of another styrene monomer to the chain.
+This can be started by applying heat or benzoyl peroxide to styrene as initiators.
+As a liquid or a gas, pure styrene will polymerise spontaneously to polystyrene, without the need of external initiators.
+In the polymerization, the carbon–carbon π bond of the vinyl group is broken, and a new carbon–carbon σ bond is formed, attaching to the carbon of another styrene monomer to the chain.
 Since only one kind of monomer is used in its preparation, it is a homopolymer.
 The newly formed σ bond is stronger than the π bond that was broken, thus it is difficult to depolymerize polystyrene.
 About a few thousand monomers typically comprise a chain of polystyrene, giving a molar mass of 100,000–400,000 g/mol.

 Each carbon of the backbone has tetrahedral geometry, and those carbons that have a phenyl group (benzene ring) attached are stereogenic.
 If the backbone were to be laid as a flat elongated zig-zag chain, each phenyl group would be tilted forward or backward compared to the plane of the chain.

 The relative stereochemical relationship of consecutive phenyl groups determines the tacticity, which affects various physical properties of the material.